Radiation therapy for spinal cancer

 Depending on your radiation dose, site and other factors, you may experience some side effects of radiation therapy, including fatigue, hair loss, skin irritation and nerve damage.

-You’ll also receive integrative oncology services like nutrition therapy, naturopathic medicine, pain management, oncology rehabilitation and mind-body medicine.
-These therapies help to keep you strong so you can continue treatment while maintaining your quality of life.
+You also have the option to receive supportive care services like nutrition therapy, naturopathic medicine, pain management, oncology rehabilitation and mind-body medicine.
+These therapies are designed to help to keep you strong so you can continue treatment while maintaining your quality of life.